Aerospace Regional Recovery Initiative - Application guide

 - Open the file using a PDF reader.
 If you do not already have a reader installed on your computer, there are several PDF readers available on the Internet for PC and MAC users.
 Applicants are required to use Adobe Reader 10 or higher

-Step 3: Use the Completing an application tab to fill out the the Application for Funding.
+Step 3: Use the Completing an application tab to fill out the Application for Funding.
 The numbered sections correspond with the sections in the Application for Funding.
-Prepare all requested documentation and supplementary information, including the Jobs and Growth Fund or Aerospace Regional Recovery Initiative supplemental questions document.
+Prepare all requested documentation and supplementary information, including the Aerospace Regional Recovery Initiative supplemental questions document.
 Remember to save your work often.
 Saving frequently reduces the risk of losing the information you have been filling out.

-Step 4: Refer to the “Completing the Supplemental Annex” section to complete the appropriate supplemental questions document (Jobs and Growth Fund or Aerospace Regional Recovery Initiative).
+Step 4: Refer to the “Completing the Supplemental Annex” section to complete the supplemental questions document.
 Once completed, click “Save as” and save the completed document on your computer so that you can attach it to the Application for Funding per the next step.

 Step 5: Attach all documentation to your Application for Funding by selecting the Add Attachments button at the top of the form.